grimimirg/DIY-Ribbon-Microphone/README.md

 ![Preamplifier](preamp.jpg)

-NOTE: This preamplifier is designed for a tape head with a 500 Ω impedance, which is far higher than what’s needed for this particular application.
+NOTE: This preamplifier is designed for a tape head with a 500 Ω impedance, which is far higher than what’s needed for this particular application, therefore the output is rather low.
 However, it was the only preamplifier circuit I could find in a book.

 ---